Smart Energy Insights

 ETS 2 — 40m allowances June-December still capping power

-40 million additional European ETS 2 allowances coming between June and December continue to provide some cap on UK power upside.
+40 million additional European ETS 2 allowances coming between June and December continue to cap UK power upside.

 Looking ahead